 FUNDAMENTAL NUCLEAR DATA:

-Measurements are carried out to determine photon emission probabilities of different radionuclides, thus contributing to the improvement of decay schemes evaluated by DDEP .
+Spectrometry measurements are carried out to determine photon emission probabilities of different radionuclides, thereby contributing to the improvement of the radionuclide decay schemes evaluated by DDEP .

-Various software packages have been developed to ensure the detailed processing of spectra and the calculation of corrective factors necessary for quantitative analyses.
+Various software packages have been developed at LNHB to ensure the detailed processing of spectra and the calculation of corrective factors necessary for accurate quantitative analyses.

 Our job: metrology

 Implemented methods for the establishment of national references must be adapted to the radiation type and its intensity.
 They are based on measurement technics such as calorimetry, ionometry and chemical dosimetry.